 Vulnerability not only applies to infrastructure, but to residents of an area as well.
 The vulnerability of people is called "social vulnerability" and describes risks to health, safety, or financial stability even before a storm or disaster occurs.
 Social Vulnerability is a pre-existing condition based on the characteristics of the population and where they live.
 In the State's Hazard Mitigation Plan, it determined the most vulnerable populations and identified what characteristics make them vulnerable, such as limited financial resources; those under 5 or over 65 years of age; non-white; or those living in renter occupied housing.
 Mitigation funds can also be used for preparedness and resiliency programs that pro-actively address social vulnerability to hazards.
 The analysis for use of CDBG-MIT funds will inform program design to minimize the impacts of disasters on vulnerable populations.
+Impacts to vulnerable populations will be incorporated into subrecipient application scoring criteria.
+Program applicants are encouraged to consult this social vulnerability analysis and supplemental resources on social vulnerability.
+WVDO CDBG-MIT allocation policies are described in Section 5 - Mitigation and Activities and will be further detailed in future program guidelines to be released by the state.
 A community's ability to prepare for and respond to a disaster is dependent on how their lives were structured before the event.
 In this analysis of HUD and State Identified Most Impact and Distressed (MID) counties, Social Vulnerability is based on a variety of social factors, especially disability, income, race, and age.
 As these communities rebuild from previous events, the state will use mitigation funds to ensure that future risks are prepared for equitably.